 What’s very cool about this project is way Renard is building the squabbery.
 Here is his description: “Our birds will be housed in a custom designed spacious loft with plenty of natural light and fresh air.
 All pairs will have a double nest boxes which promotes the setting of a second set while the first set of squabs is just coming out of the nest.
 A soy free organic grain feed from New Country Organic will be fed.
 Fresh water from our farm well will be infused with herbs to impart an extra unique flavor profile.
 We will use industrial hemp bedding on the floor; it is a natural antimicrobial which we will sweep out and use for compost.
 The loft is designed for easy clean out from the outside, we will be able to sweep directly into tractor bucket to dump in our compost pile.
 All compost will be used on the farm for organic produce and herb production.
 The birds will have direct access to an all weather aviary free choice.
 Security will be provided by dogs fenced surrounding the pigeon loft eliminating the possibility for any vermin or snakes to dine on pigeons.
 Solar powered lighting and motion sensors will be used.
 Aromatic and culinary herbs will be planted around the lofts.”

 Below are photos of Renard building the aviary starting in February 2019, with his assistant Richard Yates.
-The progression of photos takes us up through May 2019.
+The progression of photos takes us up through Summer 2019.